-Our best advice: Be honest about your driving history!
-Insurance companies do pull your driving record when they offer you a policy, so they’ll find out if you “forget” to tell them about that one reckless driving incident.
+Our best advice is to be honest about your driving history!
+Insurance companies pull your driving record when they offer you a policy, so they’ll find out if you “forget” to tell them about that one reckless driving incident.

 What Are The Best Car Insurance Companies for a Bad Driving Record?